-Mark Buchanan, a theoretical physicist, is the author of the forthcoming book "Forecast: What Physics, Meteorology and the Natural Sciences Can Teach Us About Economics," which will be published by Bloomsbury Press in March 2013.
+Mark Buchanan, a physicist, is the author of the book "Forecast: What Physics, Meteorology and the Natural Sciences Can Teach Us About Economics," published by Bloomsbury Press in March 2013.
 A former editor of Nature and now a columnist for Nature Physics, Buchanan writes about efforts to use physics concepts to understand phenomena in the social sciences and biology.
 He is also the author of "The Social Atom: Why the Rich Get Richer, Cheaters Get Caught and Your Neighbor Usually Looks Like You" and two other science books.
 He has a doctorate from the University of Virginia and a bachelor's in physics and electrical engineering from Lehigh University.
 He lives in Notre-Dame-de-Courson, France.

 It is a supreme irony that a man whose ideas could have helped us avoid the most recent financial crisis now shares a...
 READ MORE